-The Staff also noted in Compliance and Disclosure Interpretations Question 141.05 that issuers may use websites and social media channels to advertise an offering under Rule 147, provided that such offers are limited to persons whose Internet Protocol ("IP") address originates from the relevant state or territory and prevents any offers to be made to persons whose IP address originates in other states or territories.
+The Staff also noted in Securities Act Rules Compliance and Disclosure Interpretations Question 141.05 that issuers may use websites and social media channels to advertise an offering under Rule 147, provided that such offers are limited to persons whose Internet Protocol ("IP") address originates from the relevant state or territory and prevents any offers to be made to persons whose IP address originates in other states or territories.
 Offers should include disclaimers and restrictive legends making it clear that the offering is limited to residents of the relevant state under applicable law.

-In 2016, the SEC adopted new rules amending Rule 147 and adopting new Rule 147A.
+In 2016, the SEC amended Rule 147 and added Rule 147A.
 Under Rule 147A, issuers are able to conduct exempt intrastate offerings under the same conditions as Rule 147 except Rule 147A offerings can be made to out-of-state residents and the issuer is not required to be a resident or incorporated in such state.
-However, under both the amended Rule 147 and new Rule 147A, an issuer conducting an intrastate offering must have a principal place of business in the target state or territory and satisfy at least one of the "doing business" qualifications:
+However, under both the amended Rule 147 and Rule 147A, an issuer conducting an intrastate offering must have a principal place of business in the target state or territory and satisfy at least one of the "doing business" qualifications:

-- the issuer derived at least 80% of its consolidated gross revenues from the operation of a business or of real property located in-state or from the rendering of services in-state; - the issuer had at least 80% of its consolidated assets located in-state; - the issuer intends to use and uses at least 80% of the net proceeds from the offering towards the operation of a business or of real property in-state, the purchase of real property located in-state, or the rendering of services in-state; or
+- the issuer derived at least 80% of its consolidated gross revenues from the operation of a business or of real property located in-state or from the rendering of services in-state; - the issuer had at least 80% of its consolidated assets located in-state; - the issuer intends to use and uses at least 80% of the net proceeds from the offering towards the operation of a business or of real property in-state, the purchase of real property located in-state, or the rendering of services in-state; or - a majority of the issuer's employees are based in-state.